robinmaiwald/rotsys-extended-sat/README.md

-If you are ready, enter the `sat` directory
+If you are ready for SAT, enter the `sat` directory